Hongda-OSU/CSE3901-Calculator/README.md

 * percentPressed checks whether the percent button was pressed to evaluate the operation

 ### Display
+* The display will change in different ways depending on which buttons are pressed.
+The commas between numbers will adjust to the different numbers that are displayed.

+* When the pi button is pressed, if numbers have already been entered beforehand, they will be cleared.
+New numbers cannot be added until an operator is pressed.

+* Unary operators will be evaluated and the results displayed automatically when pressed.
+Binary operators will be evaluated after either a second operator is pressed or when the equal button is pressed.

 ### Some tips for Operations!
 * num2 is needed for operations except for Square and Radic.
 If num1 is defined but num2 is undefined, the addition operation will not proceed until num2 is entered.